 "Suddenly, I heard a pop and it felt like...

 Your knees will feel better if you keep your waistline trim.
 When you drop those extra pounds, you'll put less stress on your joints.
 A good way to lower your calorie count: Take smaller portions, avoid sugary foods and drinks, and eat mostly plant-based foods.

 Feel free to eat plenty of these.
 Many are loaded with antioxidants -- substances that can help protect your cells from damage.

 Some antioxidants, found in fruits and veggies like apples, onions, shallots, and strawberries, may also help reduce joint inflammation and pain.

 3. Add Omega-3 Fatty Acids

-Omega-3 fatty acids can help relieve joint pain and decrease morning stiffness.
-They work by reducing inflammation in the body.
-In one study, people taking omega-3s were able to reduce their dose of nonsteroidal anti-inflammatory drugs (NSAIDs).
-One easy way to add omega-3s to your diet is by having two 3-ounce servings of fish each week.
-Some of the best sources are trout, salmon, mackerel, herring, tuna, and sardines.
+One easy way to add them to your diet is to eat two 3-ounce servings of fatty fish each week.
+Some of the best sources of omega-3s are trout, salmon, mackerel, herring, tuna, and sardines.